MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterVMMonitoredItem.md

 ### -OverrideServiceRecoveryActions

-Specifies that the cluster service will fix, by overriding, the service recovery actions in the event that it is not properly configured for monitoring.
+Specifies that the cluster service will fix, by overriding, the service recovery actions in the event that it isn't properly configured for monitoring.
 To be configured for monitoring the following conditions need to be met:

 - None of the service recovery actions are set to Restart the computer.